markteehan/ksqdb-jmx-monitoring/README.md

 JMX metrics, like kittens, require an element of mustering.

 kSQLDB and Chronograf, paired with jmxtrans and Kafka offer a pipeline toolkit to capture, filter and depict JMX metrics at scale.
-JMXTrans sends all JVM metrics to a kafka topic where kSQLDB filters, transforms and sinks whats needed to influxdb.
+JMXTrans sends all JVM metrics to an influxDB database.
+A Kafka broker has ~150 built in metrics; which can quite easily exceed the data throughput of messages for smaller kafka clusters.
+So with whiteisting and filtering for nominated JMX metrics types, JMX pipelines can be built to feed a dashboard with a specific, defined role.

 One beneficiary of this is topic-level monitoring of streaming pipelines; where message produce metrics at the topic level can be used to determine the health of a stream processing application.
 This topology offers other benefits: